iDigitalFlame/ThunderStorm/docs/Quickstart.md

 python bin/profile
 ```

-This will show you just how many options are avaliable to you.
+This will show you just how many options are avaliable to you. _There's a lot!_

 ### Creating your first Profile

 Let's go ahead an build a simple Profile to bootstrap outselves.

-Run the command, replace "<ip:port>" with the ip/hostname of your C2 and port
+Run the following command, replacing "<ip:port>" with the ip/hostname of your C2
-you'll be using (in host:port format).
-For this example we will use TCP.
+and port you'll be using _(in host:port format)_: (For this example we will using
+TCP)

 ```bash
 python bin/profile -o profile.bin --tcp --xor --sleep 10s --jitter 50 --host <ip:port>
 ```

-This will create a new file "profile.bin" that specifies a basic Profile that:
+This will create a new file `profile.bin` that specifies a basic Profile which:

 - Uses TCP.
 - Wrapped with XOR for encryption.